orthanc-mirrors/orthanc-book/Sphinx/source/users/rest.rst

     "HttpsCACertificates" : "/etc/ssl/certs/ca-certificates.crt,
     ...

-If you wan't your server to accept incoming connections for known hosts only, you can either:
+If you want your server to accept incoming connections for known hosts only, you can either:

 - configure a firewall to accept incoming connections from known IP addresses
 - configure your client Orthanc to use a client certificate to authenticate at the Server.
 This is done through the ``CertificateFile``, ``CertificateKeyFile`` and ``CertificateKeyPassword`` entries in the configuration file.